Is the Philip Morris Dividend Safe & Will It Grow?

 I’m actually thinking about adding to my Philip Morris shares in the near future.
 This PM stock analysis will help me make a decision.

-Before we get started, a brief editorial comment.
-Since you found your way here, it’s quite possible you think about dividend investing in “sin stocks” like me.
-Or, maybe not?
+Before we get started, a brief editorial discussion.
+Since you found your way here, it’s quite possible you think about the implications of dividend investing in “sin stocks” too.